PiyushDuggal-source/linux_automations/windowsAuto/README.md

 `sudo apt install wmctrl`

+`npm install` inside the folder

 # Automation:

-Add this to you bashrc/zshrc file:
+Add this to you .bashrc/.zshrc file:

 `alias whateverName='cd to/the/folder/of/windowsAuto && node automation.js`